Safely Working with Gas Discharge Lamps and

 availability, and life expectancy of lamps!

-Low Pressure Sodium Lamps
+Low Pressure Sodium

 (Portions from: Bruce Potter (s60231@aix2.uottawa.ca))

-Low pressure sodium lamps are the most efficient visible light sources in
+Low pressure sodium lamps are the most efficient visible light sources in common

 A low pressure sodium lamp consists of a tube made of special sodium-resistant

 glass containing sodium and a neon-argon gas mixture.
-Since the tube is
+Since the tube is rather

 The electrodes are coiled tungsten wire coated with thermionically emissive

 material, and somewhat resemble the electrodes of fluorescent lamps.
-Unlike
+Unlike most

-connection to each electrode and the electrodes cannot be preheated.
+to each electrode and the electrodes cannot be preheated.

 The gas mixture is a "Penning" mixture, consisting mainly of neon with a small

 amount of argon.
-Depending on who you listen to, this mixture is .5 to 2
+Depending on who you listen to, this mixture is .5 to 2 percent

-percent argon, 98 to 99.5 percent neon.
-More argon-rich mixtures around 98-2
+argon, 98 to 99.5 percent neon.
+More argon-rich mixtures around 98-2 may be

-easily than pure neon or pure argon.
+pure neon or pure argon.

 A significant surplus of sodium is contained in the glass arc tube since the

 glass may absorb or react with some of the sodium.
-The sodium vapor pressure
+The sodium vapor pressure is

-lamp's efficiency at producing light instead of heat.
+efficiency at producing light instead of heat.

-The arc tube has dimples in it, which are normally slightly cooler than the
+The arc tube has dimples in it, which are normally slightly cooler than the rest

-instead of covering a larger portion of the arc tube and blocking light.
+of covering a larger portion of the arc tube and blocking light.

 The low pressure sodium lamp usually requires 5 to 10 minutes to warm up.